 Child's Name

 Date of birth

 Class

 Medical condition/illness

 Medicine

-Name/type of medicine (as described of on
+Name/type of medicine (as described on the container)

-the container)

 Date dispensed

 Expiry date

-Dosage and method

-Timing
+Dosage/method/timings

 Special precautions

-Are there any side effects that the scho ool

-needs to know about?
+Are there any side effects that the school needs to know about?

-Self administration (asthma inhaler onl ly)
+Self-administration (asthma inhaler only)

 Procedures to take in an emergency

 Contact Details

 Name of adult

 Daytime telephone no

 Relationship to child

 Address

 GPs Name and telephone No

-IN THE ORIGINAL CONTAINER AS DISPENSED BY THE uld not self administer except for asthma inhalers.
+Note: MEDICINES MUST BE IN THE ORIGINAL CONTAINER AS DISPENSED BY THE PHARMACIST Pupils should not self-administer except for asthma inhalers.

-I understand that I must deliver the me edicine personally to the school office.
-Inowledge, accurate at time of writing and I give consent to
+I understand that I must deliver and collect the medicine personally to the school office.

-the school / setting staff, to administer the medicine in accordance with the school/setting policy.
+This information is, to the best of my knowledge, accurate at time of writing and I give consent to the school / setting staff, to administer the medicine in accordance with the school/setting policy.
 I will inform the school/ setting immediately in writing if there is any change in dosage or frequency of the medication or if the medicine is stopped.